 Yes.
 You will need to formulate an agreement with the person commissioned to create the data, stating that copyright is to be assigned to you.

 - Who holds the rights in a database structure and content?

 Database rights were introduced in 1996 (Directive 96/9/EC on the legal protection of databases and Copyright and Rights in Databases Regulations 1997) exclusively to protect databases.
 If the directive applies, the owner can prevent unauthorised extraction or reutilisation of all or a substantial part of the contents.
 The rights last for 15 years and can be renewed.
-This may pose problems for those wishing to re-use data for research purposes but the 'fair dealing' exception (which is restricted to extraction) by a 'lawful' user allows illustration for non-commercial teaching or research.
+This may pose problems for those wishing to reuse data for research purposes but the 'fair dealing' exception (which is restricted to extraction) by a 'lawful' user allows illustration for non-commercial teaching or research.
 Substantial is also not clearly defined.
-If in doubt about sharing your database please contact our acquisitions team (email@example.com) in the first instance.
+If in doubt about sharing your database contact the Producer Relations team in the first instance.

 - Some journals ask authors to make available the data used for a publication.
 How do I comply with this and copyright laws?

 Some journals require authors to submit data alongside a publication so that the published results can be replicated by others.
 Note that data obtained from the UK Data Archive including subsets and derived data, cannot be submitted to journals alongside publications, as this would be a breach of the End User Licence (EUL) that users agree to when they register.
 However, In most cases it is sufficient for the author of the publication to supply information to the journal about the data and its location, using a proper citation.